I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 Do I need a GLP-1 tracking app?

 You do not strictly need one, but research shows that consistent medication adherence correlates with better outcomes.
-A tracking app with reminders and dose logging makes it significantly easier to stay consistent, especially during dose titration.
+A tracking app with reminders and dose logging makes it significantly easier to stay consistent — especially during dose titration and the first 90 days.

 Can I use a general health app instead?

-What features matter most in a GLP-1 app?
+What features actually matter in a GLP-1 app?

 For most users, medication reminders and dose tracking are the foundation.
-Beyond that, prioritize the features that match your biggest challenge — whether that is nutrition logging, side effect management, or building sustainable habits.
+Beyond that, prioritize the features that match your biggest challenge — nutrition logging, side effect management, or building sustainable habits.
+Do not pay for features you will not use.